What To Bring

 One roll of toilet tissue, insect repellent, sunblock

-Don't Panic..if you forget any of the above except your contacts and special medication, we can buy any or all of this stuff in town.
+Don't Panic..if you forget any of the above except your contacts and special medication, you can buy any or all of this stuff in town.

-Sleeping pad (foam or the small self-inflatable type) and light weight blanket.
-This will make your night in the airport much more tolerable.
+Sleeping pad (foam or the small self-inflatable type) and light weight blanket, if your group is going to stay overnight in the jungle.
+This will make your night in the airport much more tolerable also.
 At the headquarters there are beds, mattresses and sheets.
 In the jungle you will need the sleeping pad so there are two times you will be glad you have it.
 Most outdoor stores carry the fleece sleeping bag liners (around $12).
 This is all you will ever need for warmth and most of the time not even that.
 If you have a small travel pillow, you may want to bring it.

 Snacks: Trail mix and dried fruit for traveling (pack it in your carry-on.
 The children love granola bars.
 There are days when the meals get spread out a bit, so a take along snack is never a bad idea.
 You can buy many different types of snack food in Iquitos...chips, cookies, crackers etc..don't worry!

-Electric converter for recharging batteries: camera, hair appliances, etc. Peru is on a 220 voltage electrical current.
+Peru runs on a 220 volt electrical system.
 Many electrical items have 110 volt and 220 volt capabilities, check them out or ask someone that knows.
 This will save you from buying a converter. ( Both of my camera chargers are dual current and plug directly into the outlet in Peru).
-We have plenty of converters, if you just need to recharge your camera.
-You can download pictures and have them burned on a CD in Iquitos.
-Don't forget your cord for your camera if you want to do this.
+We have plenty of converters.

 Depending on the nature of the trip and what materials or supplies are needed for our activities, there may be items supplied by People of Peru Project, that each group member will need to pack in their extra suitcase.
 A box or trunk may be assigned to you, as we are allowed to take two checked bags each.
 Your group leader will distribute these supplies to you, well in advance of the trip so that you can incorporate them into your packing strategy.
 I suggest that you pack your camera, medications, glasses or contacts and other items that cannot be replaced, in your carry-on bag.